Israel Driving Guide

 - 120 km/h on Highway 6 (Kvish 6), the North-South toll road (the speed limit on Highway 6 only, was raised from 110km/hour to 120km/hr in March 2014)

 If you are driving in Israel, the side of the road that you should always stay on is the right-hand side of the road.
 The cars in Spain are specifically modified for right-hand driving.
-Just like in the other European countries, the driving situation is similar.
+Just like in the other European countries, the driving situation is similar; the traffic moves at the right side.
 The majority of the car’s steering wheel configuration is patterned on the left side of the car.
 So, if you are used to driving on the left side of the road with the wheel on the right side, this might be confusing for you.

 Traffic Road Signs

 It is relatively easy to drive in Israel if you are familiar with the different traffic signs.
 Additionally, knowing the variations and the meanings of each signage could greatly help you with your trip.
 That is why it is essential that you know these things so that you will know where you are heading and where you should go.
 Generally, Israel’s traffic road signs are divided into the following categories:

 - Warning Signs